justin-castillo/justin-castillo/README.md

-## Hi there
+## Hi.

 I’m Justin Castillo, a computer science student focused on data science and analytics.

+I love uncovering the stories hidden within massive amounts of information, and I feel that, as more and more data is collected and stored, this field will become increasingly vital.

-I build end‑to‑end workflows—clean data, engineer features, train and tune models, and turn results into decisions.
-I’m seeking a Summer 2026 internship in Data Analysis or Data Science.
+At this point in my journey, I’m seeking a Summer 2026 internship in Data Analysis or Data Science.

 - I’m currently working on:
   - A time‑aware retail forecasting pipeline (Rossmann) with XGBoost and Optuna.